zeraye/blog/content/posts/tiny-go-docker.md

 CMD ["/main"]
 ```

-Our Docker image for Golang weights only 2.48MB.
+Our Docker image for Golang weighs only 2.48MB.
 We reduced it from 316MB (99.2%).
 Great job!

 ### Afterword

-I intentionaly didn't include pinning base image version to digest, because it may introduce new vunerabilities instead of reducing it.
+I intentionally didn't include pinning base image version to digest, because it may introduce new vulnerabilities instead of reducing it.
 It's up to you.
 Learn more about [pin base image versions here](https://docs.docker.com/build/building/best-practices/#pin-base-image-versions).
 If you spot any mistake or want to improve this blog post contact me at jakub@rudnik.io.
 Source code is available [here](https://github.com/zeraye/tiny-go-docker).